brevzin/cpp_proposals/packs/generalized-packs.md

 3. Types that have all of their non-static data members in the same class.
 This one is a little fuzzy because it's based on accessibility.

 This paper proposes the notion of a _pack-like type_.
-A pack-like type is:
+A pack-like type:

-1. An unexpanded pack
+1. Is an unexpanded pack
 2. Is an array type
 3. Has one of:
     a. an unnamed pack alias type that names a pack-like type